elastic/integrations/packages/dga/docs/README.md

-# ML Domain Generated Algorithm detection model
+# Domain Generated Algorithm Detection

-The DGA model package stores the Domain Generated Algorithm detection model and associated assets.
+The Domain Generated Algorithm (DGA) Detection package contains assets to detect DGA activity in your network data.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial or Platinum level subscription installed on your cluster before proceeding.
 This package is licensed under Elastic License v 1.0.

 ## Configuration

-To download the assets, click **Settings** > **Install DGA assets**.
+To download the assets, click **Settings** > **Install Domain Generated Algorithm Detection assets**.

 Follow these instructions to ingest data with the ingest pipeline and enrich your indices with inference data.
 Then use these detection rules and anomaly detection jobs for Domain Generated Algorithm detection.
 For more detailed information refer to the [DGA blog](https://www.elastic.co/blog/supervised-and-unsupervised-machine-learning-for-dga-detection)